-Broken legs and broken hearts – an absolutely impossible Christmas, is a humorous, warm and slightly twisted story about the expectations we have of ourselves and others.
+Broken legs and broken hearts – a completely impossible Christmas, is a humorous, warm and slightly twisted story about the expectations we have of ourselves and others.
 It is a story about loneliness and friendship, white and black lies and unconventional tricks to get what you want.
 And it is about possibly finding love but above all yourself – even in Christmas times.

 But when Christmas approaches, things turn out for the worse.
 The headmaster of her school wants her to leave her sports lessons in favour of a male alpine champion.